microsoft/playwright/docs/src/navigations.md

 // Note that Promise.all prevents a race condition
-// between clicking and waiting for a navigation. await Promise.all([ page.waitForNavigation({ url: '**/login' }), page.click('a'), // Triggers a navigation with a script redirect ]);
+// between clicking and waiting for a navigation. await Promise.all([
+  // It is important to call waitForNavigation before click to set up waiting. page.waitForNavigation({ url: '**/login' }),
+  // Triggers a navigation with a script redirect. page.locator('text=Click me').click(),
+]);
 ```